 HOW TO IMPROVE ENGLISH BY READING

 Do you prefer to learn English by reading short articles that you can pick up and put down on the go, or do you like long weaving plots that unfold over time, or do you only have time to read things for your studies or work?
+Here we’ll look at lots of different ways on how to improve English by reading.

 - Choose reading material that you enjoy and are interested in so that you’re excited to come back to it regularly.